↑

 7 Say No – How to Choose Christmas Activities to Avoid Stress

-Of course, it’s easier to say no to things we don’t want to do – or things we don’t like to do.
+Of course, it’s easier to say no to things we don’t want to do or don’t like to do.

 It’s much harder to say no to the good things – especially because there are LOTS of good things that come our way during the Christmas and holiday season.

-So, remember what are the things that are ‘great’.
+So, remember what the things that are ‘great are’.
 Look back at your plan when things come up.

 Is it just ‘good’?
 Is it on your plan?